vignettes/cr-overview.Rmd

 contig_pk = c('barcode', 'pop', 'sample', 'contig_id'),

-cell_pk = c('barcode', 'pop', 'sample'))
+cell_pk = c('barcode', 'pop', 'sample'))This constructs a ContigCellDB object, specifying that

-the columns barcode
+the columns barcode, pop, sample,

-unique identify a contig, so are its
+and contig_id unique identify a contig, so are its

-primary keys, and that columns barcode
+primary keys, and that columns barcode,

-are the cell primary keys.
+pop, sample are the cell primary keys.

-We can manipulate the contig_tbl
+We can manipulate the contig_tbl with the $

 operator.

-function, which saves a few
+cdb$contig_tbl$cdr_nt_len = nchar(cdb$contig_tbl$cdr3_nt)Or with the mutate_cdb function, which saves a few

 keystrokes.